Parenting / 28 September, 2021 / Georgie Bateman

 If you take those three points together, you can see how a child lacking sleep will be inclined to obesity.
 In addition to these things, a sleep-deprived child will suffer from a depletion of neurotransmitters.
 These are mood stabilisers that control our levels of depression and irritability.

 She will be lacking insulin, a crucial growth hormone and her white cell production will fall resulting in low immunity and a propensity to catch colds.

 The mental growth is less evident but just as important.
 Whilst they are asleep children’s brains are assimilating the events of the day, gradually building the jigsaw pieces, which don’t make sense by themselves, into a bigger picture.
 This picture will have the child at the centre of it, but it will build in subtlety as the child gets older.

 Phrases such as “sleeping on a problem” haven’t come about by accident.
 Whilst our bodies have closed down for the night, our brains are freed up to work on the conundrums of the day.

-So if you teach your baby good sleep habits from the very beginning, you are giving him a life skill which will see him through the challenges of childhood and beyond.
+If you teach your baby good sleep habits from the very beginning, you are giving him a life skill that will see him through the challenges of childhood and beyond.

-My lovely client and her 7 year old daughter have a lot of work to do, but there are plenty of things we can focus on which will make the situation better – we will put these into action and let you know how we get on next time.
+My lovely client and her 7-year-old daughter have a lot of work to do, but there are plenty of things we can focus on which will make the situation better.
 I’m sure the divorce lawyers won’t be seeing them any time soon!